 By day I am a thirtysomething technology professional.
-By night I am many things: nerd, metalhead, conservationist, smartass, homeowner, revolutionary.
+By night I am many things: swords & sorcery nerd, tabletop gamer, metalhead, conservationist, smart-ass.

 To stay safe, I’ve had to attempt self-education in many areas that I’ve never even had an interest in previously: food science, textiles, polymer science, microbiology, and chemistry, to name just a few.